 As Brad Pitt (aka Rusty Ryan) once said in “Ocean’s Eleven”: “In this town your luck can change just that quickly.”

 As Brad Pitt never said in “Ocean’s Eleven,” the good news is that this story has a happy ending for you.
 And we should start at the beginning.

 One of the biggest winners of the first weekend of the NCAA Tournament was Duke.
 Sure, the Blue Devils defeated Iona and Rhode Island, but their biggest win came when Syracuse defeated Michigan State in a truly ugly game.
 That result means that the Blue Devils avoided one of their primary obstacles to winning a title in Michigan State.

 The removal of Sparty from Duke’s path is now reflected in the futures market, where the Blue Devils have overtaken Villanova as the favorite to win it all.
-Duke is now +375 to win the title at 5Dimes (they are even less in other places).
+Duke is now +375 to win the title.
 In my opinion, Duke should be the favorite, so nothing really to report here.
 This price is correct.